KJ Apa Shares Naked Photos of Clara Berry and Proves Their Relationship Is Still Going Strong - E! Online

 KJ Apa and Clara Berry are still very much an item.

-While it's been months since the actor and the model last posted about each other, the Riverdale star showed they're still together by posting a few pictures of his leading lady on Instagram.
+While it's been months since the actor and the model last posted about each other on social media, the Riverdale star showed they're still together by posting a few pictures of his leading lady on Instagram.

 The series of snapshots appeared to show Berry lounging and standing naked in the sun while on vacation.
 While Apa wasn't in the pictures, he seemed to suggest he was there by writing, "There's nowhere else."